|

 to 25 tall by 25 wide

-Leaves: Short blue/gray with beautiful wide, up-curving,
+Leaves: Short blue/grey with beautiful wide, up-curving,

 spoon-like shaped terminating in a wide upside-down "V".
 The outermost